jgieseler/wind-3dp-loader/README.rst

 Return
 ~~~~~~

 -  Pandas data frame, optional multiindex for pitch-angle resolved fluxes.
-Energies are given in ``eV``, differential intensities in ``cm-2 s-1 sr-1 eV-1``
+Energies are given in ``eV``, differential intensities in ``cm-2 s-1 sr-1 eV-1``.
+See info links above for the different datasets for a description of the dataframe columns.
--  Metadata (empty add the moment)
+-  Dictionary of metadata (e.g., energy channels; empty add the moment).

 Data folder structure
 ---------------------

-All data files are automatically saved in a SunPy subfolder of the current user home directory.
+If no ``path`` argument is provided, all data files are automatically saved in a SunPy subfolder of the current user home directory.

 License